 Although the tax position seems a bit complex, the rationale becomes clearer when you consider the UK Government's opportunity to tax the funds.

-• By contrast, where Mr UK gifts to Mrs USA, the UK Government loses the opportunity to tax the funds on the second death (because Mrs USA is not subject to UK IHT on her death).
+• By contrast, where Mr UK gifts to Mrs USA, the UK Government loses the opportunity to tax the funds on the second death (because Mrs USA is not subject to UK IHT on her death, other than on UK assets).
 Therefore, when Mr UK gifts to Mrs USA, the UK tax system caps the value of the gift which can be made IHT-free if Mr UK dies within 7 years of making the gift.

 Contributors